 A Victorious Ligue 1 Season in Marseille

-Six years after his spell with AS Monaco, and with a squad boasting the likes of Steve Mandanda between the sticks, Gabriel Heinze marshalling the back-four, Mathieu Valbuena providing creativity behind the strikers, and a what would be 18-goal Mamadou Niang (29 Ligue 1 appearances) up top set to register better than one goal every two games – Deschamps was equipped to lay siege on European qualification.
+Six years after his spell with AS Monaco, and with a squad boasting the likes of Steve Mandanda between the sticks, Gabriel Heinze marshalling the back-four, and Mathieu Valbuena providing creativity behind the strikers.
+Plus a what would be 18-goal Mamadou Niang (29 Ligue 1 appearances) up top set to register better than one goal every two games – Deschamps was prepared to lay siege on European qualification.

-However, ending the 38-game season victorious was just out of sight for even the most ardent of Marseille fans.
+However, concluding the 38-game season victorious was just out of sight for even the most ardent of Marseille fans.

 A 2-0 away win against Grenoble kicked off the season in the right way.
-Marseille were unbeaten in their first six games with four wins and two draws.
-Valencienne away saw the first defeat of the campaign seven games in, followed by a 2-1 slump at home to Monaco – the only real stutter in what was a dominant season.
-Marseille won the return tie against both Valencienne (5-1) and Monaco (2-1) and lost only four more games after these back to back losses, amassing seven in total.
+Marseille commanded an unbeaten start in their first six games, with four wins and two draws.
+Valencienne away saw the first defeat of the campaign seven games in, followed by a 2-1 slump at home to Monaco – the only real stutter in a dominant season.
+Marseille won the return tie against both Valencienne (5-1) and Monaco (2-1) and lost only four more games after the back-to-back losses, amassing just seven in total.

 The thrashing of Valencienne kickstarted a period of 15 games undefeated for Deschamps’ side, a stint that consequently seized the Ligue 1 title and kept their competitors at arm’s length.
-Marseille never found themselves below fifth in the league once in the 2009/10 season, remaining in the conversation throughout.
+As a result, Marseille never found themselves below fifth in the league in the 2009/10 season, remaining at the heart of the conversation.

-The 2-1 victory over main rivals, Lyon, on matchday 28, was crucially important.
+The 2-1 victory over main rivals, Lyon, on matchday 28 was crucially important.
 Bafétimbi Gomis’ equaliser for Lyon with only ten minutes left looked to set up a nervy ten minutes at the Stade Vélodrome, but Taye Taiwo had different ideas.
-Not known for his knack in front of goal, the Nigerian defender emerged with an instant reply that proved to be the winner.
-Marseille remained in top spot after the Lyon victory and was unmoved during the business end of the run-in towards Ligue 1 delights.
+Not known for his aptitude in front of goal, the Nigerian defender emerged with an instant reply that proved to be the winner.
+Marseille remained in the coveted top spot after the Lyon victory and was unmoved during the business end of the run-in towards Ligue 1 delights.

 Deschamps had returned at the start of the season as a poster boy of success in the 90s – a hero of a generation of Marseille fans.
 That adoring generation had merged into the next.
 The children of those who still distinctly remember the success in 1990 now witness a history made in 2010, twenty years after Deschamps had first led the club to victory in Marseille.
 He had overcome all odds to do it once more.

-A sense of disbelief and euphoria took its hold on a city that night in equal measure.
-Deschamps, the author of it all, spent just three seasons as manager, yet his first still waits to be bettered eleven years later.
+A sense of disbelief and euphoria took its hold on the city that night in equal measure.
+Deschamps, the author of it all, spent just three seasons as manager, yet his first still waits to be outshined twelve years later.
 Olympique de Marseille awaits its next rennaisance.

 Words & Feature Graphic by Sam Ingram – @SamIngram_